Wall Street dodged a rail strike crisis, but there's trouble ahead - KESQ

 With borrowing costs expected to continue rising in the next few months, it is becoming increasingly clear that home prices need to decline to bring balance back to housing markets.

-“Many sellers are recognizing the shift in market conditions and are responding by cutting their asking prices,” said Joel Kan, associate vice president at the Mortgage Bankers Association.
+“Many sellers are recognizing the shift in market conditions and are responding by cutting their asking prices,” said George Ratiu, manager of economic research at Realtor.com.
 “These changes are coinciding with the time of the year when buyers have historically found the best market conditions to find a bargain.”

 China and Russia’s growing economic ties

-Note: Correction: An earlier version of this story incorrectly attributed a quote on sellers recognizing the shift in market conditions.
-It should have been attributed to George Ratiu, manager of economic research at Realtor.com.